Promotions

 }

-The above configuration means "Buy 3 or more items to qualify", where count
+The above configuration means "Buy 3 or more items to qualify", where count is the minimum number of items required in the cart.

 Cart Minimum Value Rule